AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 * `find bernice` followed by `select 1` shows the detailed profile of the 1st client in the results of the `find` command.

 <img src="images/select1Result.png" width="40%" height="40%">

+Once selected, a client profile consisting of the **all the details** will be shown in the profile panel.

 ### Viewing contacts of all upcoming appointments : `upcoming`